-You will learn how to use a stage rig correctly and, most importantly, how to set up your diving harness correctly, safely, and effectively communicate as a team during dropping and retrieval procedures.
+You will learn to use a stage rig correctly and, most importantly, set up your diving harness correctly, safely, and effectively communicate as a team during dropping and retrieval procedures.
 Most importantly, the location on the cave line.

-Believe it or not, this extra tank can make things quite tricky, your side trim will be affected, and your propulsion techniques might require a little adjustment.
+Believe it or not, this extra tank can make things quite tricky.
+Your side trim will be affected, and your propulsion techniques might require adjustment.

 Team positioning and awareness are just as important, and there is little more to it during stage cave diving.
 You might need to adjust a bit to our new volume and buoyancy.

 Reach our stage pressure, and we drop.
-Remembering his training, select a correct place to drop the stage, do not interfere with other teams, and limit your impact on the cave.
+Remembering his training, select the correct place to drop the stage, do not interfere with other teams, and limit your impact on the cave.